components-web-app/cwa-nuxt-module/README.template.md

 - Run `npm run dev:prepare` to generate type stubs.
 - Use `npm run dev` to start [playground](./playground) in development mode.

+### Linting

+- Run `npm run lint` or `npm run lint:fix`

+### Testing

+We have built in testing using `vitest`.

+- To run tests as a one-off use `npm run test`
+- To include coverage run `npm run test:coverage`
+- To run tests in watch mode during development run `npm run test:watch`
+- If you want to check coverage updates at the same time as watching for file changes you can run `npm run test:watch:coverage`